Overview: NGINX Instance Manager REST API

 curl -X GET "https://<NIM_FQDN>/api/platform/<API_VERSION>/systems" -H "Authorization: Bearer <access token>"

-JWTs: JWTs are sensitive information.
-Store them securely.
-Delete them after use to prevent unauthorized access.
+JWTs: Treat JSON Web Tokens (JWTs) as sensitive data.
+Store them securely and delete them after use to prevent unauthorized access.

 Errors and response codes